St. James Parish, Louisiana

 St. James Parish (Paroisse de Saint-Jacques) is a parish located in the U.S. state of Louisiana.
 The parish seat is Convent.
 The parish was created in 1807.
 St. James Parish is a part of the New Orleans–Metairie, Louisiana metropolitan statistical area, sitting between New Orleans and Baton Rouge on the Mississippi River.
 According to the 2020 United States census, the population was 20,192.

-It is perhaps best known for being located within Cancer Alley, and as the home base of Goldman Environmental Prize-winning environmental activist Sharon Lavigne.

 History

 St. James is one of the state's nineteen original parishes, created by act of the territorial legislature, March 31, 1807.
 The original seat of government was the community of St. James, on the west bank of the Mississippi, but this was moved in 1869 to what is now Convent, on the east bank.

 St. James Parish is part of the Acadian Coast.
 While it is possible that some Acadians did arrive prior to 1755 or between 1755 and 1764, the first documented group of Acadians [4 families: 20 individuals] arrived in New Orleans in February 1764.
 The arrival was documented in a letter dated April 6, 1764, from Governor D'Abbadie to his superior in France.
 They were settled along the Mississippi River in present-day St. James.

 St. James is known for its tradition, Bonfires on the Levee, which takes place every Christmas Eve.
 Residents build large bonfires along the River levee, lighting them all at nightfall.
 The townsfolk tell the children that the purpose of this tradition is so Papa Noel can easily see his way down the Mississippi as he is delivering gifts.